 This goes to show that alcoholism is a widespread problem with very serious consequences for the personal lives and general wellbeing of alcoholics.

 If you struggle with alcoholism, take your life back!
 Contact Bethesda today and get back on track.

 Perhaps the scariest effects of alcoholism take place in the body.
 Besides cardiovascular and liver failure; alcoholism can also increase an alcoholic’s chances of developing cancers of the mouth and throat, anaemia, dementia due to brain damage, gout, high blood pressure, epilepsy and seizures, nerve damage known as alcohol neuropathy, gastritis and pancreatitis and even depression.
 Alcoholics are also more likely to contract STIs due to lowered inhibitions.
 An alcoholic is more susceptible to diseases because of a weak immune system.

 Above this, alcoholics often lose their jobs and the respect of their family and friends which results in massive psychological and emotional trauma.

-In order for those suffering with alcoholism to make a full recovery; they will require ongoing social, emotional, mental and sometimes even financial support.
-Treatment needs to begin with a comprehensive alcohol rehabilitation programme such as the Bethesda Recovery Alcoholism Treatment.
+In order for those suffering from alcoholism to make a full recovery; they will require ongoing social, emotional, mental, and sometimes even financial support.
+Treatment needs to begin with a comprehensive alcohol rehabilitation programme such as the Bethesda Retreat Alcoholism Treatment.

 Bethesda strives to offer holistic treatment programmes which focuses on family support as well as the creation of strong foundations that will make the entire treatment programme and process easier to take on and to stick with in the future.
 Bethesda also offers free outpatient care and when necessary relapse rescue.
 This ensures sufferers that they will always have the support that they need.